tikv/website/content/blog/tikv-3.0ga.md

 * 10 Field Count
 * 3000 Thread Count (per node, so 9000 total)

-According to these results below, and the real-world experience of our customers, we're proud to say that TiKV 3.0.0 is the fastest, most usable TiKV yet!
+We're proud to say these results show that TiKV 3.0.0 is the fastest TiKV yet!

 {{< figure
     src="/img/blog/tikv-3.0ga/ops.svg"